bright and effervescent with notes of cantaloupe, lemonade, chocolate, and cola

 harvest: april - june

-process: natural: 24-36 hour ferment, dried on beds using shade nets and rain tarps
+process: fully washed: 24-36 hour ferment, dried on beds using shade nets and rain tarps

 importer: crop to cup